 - Three of the deluxe resorts–the Wilderness Lodge, Animal Kingdom Lodge, and Polynesian Resort, in that order–have spectacular kid appeal.
 The Beach Club Villas has comparatively little architectural kid appeal

 - All of the value resorts–Disney’s All-Star Sports, All-Star Music, and All-Star Movies, its Pop Century Resort, and its Art of Animation Resort–have strong kid appeal.

 The kid appeal of the Beach Club Villas, such as it is, comes from largely the pool it shares with its parent resort the Beach Club, and not its design, architecture, or theme.

-Kids will love the Stormalong Bay pool, which is usually ranked as Disney World’s best, but otherwise find it a yawn compared to resorts with higher kid appeal.
+Kids will love the Stormalong Bay pool, Disney World’s best pool, but otherwise find the Villas a yawn compared to resorts with higher kid appeal.

 Beach Club Villas Convenience.